-Before I dive into today’s post on Women Leaders, I need to talk about the disaster happening in Japan.
+Before I dive into today’s post on qualities that distinguish women Leaders, I need to talk about the disaster happening in Japan.
 The devastation is beyond words.
 I felt incredibly thankful and lucky when our Caliper office in Tokyo informed us that all of our associates are fine and the office sustained only minor damage.
 Obviously millions of others have not been so fortunate.
 I’m taking this opportunity to ask all of you to donate whatever you can to help provide some relief to those who are so desperately in need.
 At Caliper we take our commitment to helping others very seriously and encourage you to do the same.
 If you are not sure how or where to donate, here is a great website that can help: Charity Navigator

 A sincere thank you,

 – — –